 Then and Now: Class of 2019

 Another year of graduation means another class of future leaders is being launched into college and/or the workforce!
-100% of Mercy Street senior students are completing high school graduation.
+85% of Mercy Street senior students are completing high school graduation on time.
 94% of these students have been mentored for over 5 years, and 74% have been mentored for over 8 years!

 Mercy Street hosted a Graduation Celebration to applaud our graduating mentees and offer a time for mentors and parents to share about their mentoring experience.
 Here are just a few testimonies of the many transformational relationships that have been fostered through your support of Mercy Street.